 Before us stood two substantial draft horses, a mother and daughter, named 'Lady' and 'Fee' (pronounced 'Fay').
 We were warmly greeted by Bob Brhel, who with his welcoming demeanor and big white beard could have walked right off of an Adirondack postcard.
 The sleigh was equipped with enough blankets to keep us warm, even on the chilliest of nights.
 I let Mike and Ari take the back seat while I sat up front with Bob (my preferred seat anyway).
 Seeing there was a brake pedal in the center of the front seat floorboards I was a little confused as to which side I sat on and which side was for Bob to drive.
 Bob told me he could drive from either side, since "the brakes don't work with the runners on anyway."
 I guess on the flat ground in the snow, the ton or so of horse that stands in front are enough to stop the sleigh!
 All loaded up, and we were off!

 At this point, I could, and will briefly, wax poetic about the atmosphere and peacefulness that roll over you as you glide through the woods, snow crunching under hoof and runner, and sleigh bells jingling.
 The clear night providing glimpses of moonlight through the trees and stars overhead.
 The only other light provided by the flickering lanterns along the trail.
 The horses pulled the sleigh seemingly effortlessly through the snow, guided only by the occasion 'gee', 'haw', or 'up Lady...up Fay'.
 It wasn't too hard to imagine what it would have been like leaving the Lodge by sleigh on a moonlit night a century ago...
 Unfortunately, all of these wonders of the evening do not translate so well into photographs.
 It's something you truly have to experience yourself.
-But, in the meantime, you can close your eyes and create your own moonlight Adirondack Sleigh Ride while listening to the clip included at the top of the page.
+But, in the meantime, you can close your eyes and create your own moonlight Adirondack Sleigh Ride while listening to the clip included below.

 Over 150 Years of History